ZurichNLP/simplewiki-data-acquisition/transformers/README.md

 ### Training

-Training a transformer base model:
+Training a transformer baseline model:

 ```bash
 bash base_transformer/train_base_transformer.sh
 ```

 This trains a transformer translation model on the preprocessed data.
-The training has an early stopping patience of 10 and uses the BLEU score on the validation set as the metric.
+The training has an early stopping patience of 10 and uses the BLEU score on the validation set to decide when to stop training.

 ### Scoring